Whitewater Rafting: Family Trips to Class V Rivers

 - Secure footwear: Water shoes, sport sandals with heel straps, or old sneakers.
 No flip-flops.

-- Sunglasses with a strap: Croakies or similar retention straps.
+- Sunglasses with retention straps: Croakies or similar.

 What to Bring

-- Dry bag (many outfitters provide these) for camera, phone, car keys
+- Dry bag for camera, phone, and car keys (many outfitters provide these)

 - Change of dry clothes for after the trip